xta0/xta0.me/_posts/2025-01-13-GenAI-Stable-Diffusion-UNet.md

 )
 ```

-- The self-attention module lets the image patches (latent vectors) learn context from its neighbors(similar to LLM
-'s).
-This is important because it helps generate patches that stay consistent with nearby regions
+- The self-attention module lets the image patches (latent vectors) learn context from their neighbors (similar to LLM's).
+This is important because it helps generate patches that stay consistent with nearby regions.
-- The cross-attention module shifts the latent vectors to the desired location in the latent space by attending the text embedding from the input tokens.
+- The cross-attention module shifts the latent vectors to the desired location in the latent space by attending to the text embedding from the input tokens.

 [Appendix #3](#appendix-3-cross-attention-u-net) demonstrates the computation process inside `attn1` and `attn2`.